On two-dimensional steady compactly supported Euler flows with constant vorticity: Introduction and main results

-where $\gamma(\psi)$ is the vorticity function, $g$ denotes the gravitational constant of acceleration, and the constants $m$ and $Q$ represent the relative mass flux and the total head, respectively.
-Although system \eqref{e1.1} with non-closed streamlines $\mathcal{B}$ and $\mathcal{S}$, referred to as steady water waves problem, has been widely studied \cite{ConstantinS,ConstantinSV,ConstantinV,DaiZ,Varholm,Wahlen,WahlenW2}, the closed streamline configuration has received considerably less attention.
-Our work aims to address this gap by constructing local curves of steady solutions for the closed streamline case.
-To gain a better focus on the topic, we restrict ourselves to discussing steady solutions in the following introduction.
-The mathematical study of steady water waves dates back over two centuries to the pioneering work of Laplace and Lagrange in the late 18th century.
-Early investigations conducted by mathematicians such as Cauchy, Poisson, and Airy, often relied on linearizing the equations near still water.
-A particularly remarkable contribution came from Gerstner, who derived an exact family of steady solutions to the fully nonlinear system.
-Another significant advance was made by Stokes, who employed perturbation expansions in wave amplitude to analyze traveling water waves.
-Stokes \cite{Stokes} also studied waves of large amplitude and proposed a famous conjecture: the existence of wave of greatest height, featuring sharp crests with an included angle of $2\pi/3$.
+where \(\gamma(\psi)\) is the vorticity function, \(g\) denotes the gravitational acceleration, and the constants \(m\) and \(Q\) represent the relative mass flux and the total head, respectively.
+Although system \eqref{e1.1} with non-closed streamlines \(\mathcal{B}\) and \(\mathcal{S}\), referred to as the steady water waves problem, has been widely studied \cite{ConstantinS, ConstantinSV, ConstantinV, DaiZ, Varholm, Wahlen, WahlenW2}, the closed-streamline configuration has received considerably less attention.
+Our work aims to address this gap by constructing local curves of steady solutions in the closed-streamline case.
+To sharpen the focus, we restrict attention to steady periodic solutions throughout the introduction.

+The mathematical study of steady water waves dates back more than two centuries to the pioneering contributions of Laplace and Lagrange in the late eighteenth century.
+Early investigations by Cauchy, Poisson, and Airy typically relied on linearizations near still water.
+A landmark exact solution was obtained by Gerstner, who derived a family of fully nonlinear steady waves.
+Stokes \cite{Stokes} advanced the subject significantly by employing perturbation expansions in wave amplitude to analyse travelling waves and by proposing the celebrated conjecture on the existence of a wave of greatest height, featuring sharp crests with an included angle of \(2\pi/3\).

+Throughout the 20th century, research focused primarily on two-dimensional irrotational flows, in which the stream function \(\psi\) is harmonic.
+Reformulating the problem via the Green's function of the Laplacian led to an integral equation on the free boundary \(\mathcal{S}\).
+Nekrasov \cite{Nekrasov} pioneered this approach, constructing the first rigorous small-amplitude periodic solutions over infinite depth by expanding in powers of the amplitude and establishing a positive radius of convergence.
+Levi-Civita \cite{LeviC} independently obtained similar results via a direct power-series method.
+All these early works concerned small-amplitude waves.
+A major breakthrough occurred with Keady and Norbury \cite{KeadyN}, who applied global bifurcation theory to obtain a continuous branch of large-amplitude solutions.
+Amick, Fraenkel, and Toland \cite{AmickFT} subsequently analysed the limiting behaviour along this branch and rigorously established the existence of the Stokes extreme wave.